microsoft/rushjs.io-website/pages/maintainer/custom_commands.md

           "description": "Chinese (China)"
         }
       ]
-    },

-    "--ship": {
-      "optionType": "flag",
-      "description": "Perform a production build, including minification and localization steps", "associatedCommands": [ "build", "rebuild", "import-strings" ],
-      "shortName": "-s"
-    },

-    "--minimal": {
-      "optionType": "flag",
-      "description": "Perform a fast build, which disables certain tasks such as unit tests and linting", "associatedCommands": [ "build", "rebuild" ],
-      "shortName": "-m"
     }
+  ]
 }
-}
 ```

-You can define your own "commands" that are similar to Rush's built-in command verbs (e.g. `rush build`, `rush check`, etc).
-By default, your commands are not parallelized -- they run one at a time.
-You can set `"parallelized": true` to change this.
-Custom commands normally run for every project in your **rush.json** file, however the `--to` and `--from` command-line parameters can be used to select subsets of projects similar to how `rush rebuild` works.
+**Custom commands:** You can define your own commands that are similar to Rush's built-in command verbs (e.g. `rush build`, `rush check`, etc).
+There are two kinds:

+- **bulk command:** These commands run individually for each project in the repo, similar to how `rush build` works.
+If you set `"enableParallelism": true`, projects can be processed in parallel.
+- **global command:** These commands run once for the entire repo, by executing a specified script file.

-You can also define your own command-line "options".
-An option can be associated with one or more commands via the `associatedCommands` list.
-You can even add your options to Rush's own built-in commands.
-Above we add the `--ship` option to `rush build` and `rush rebuild` in addition to `rush import-strings`.
+You can also define your own command-line "parameters".
+A parameter can be associated with one or more commands via its `associatedCommands` list.
+You can even associate your custom parameters with Rush's own built-in `build` and `rebuild` commands.
+In the above example, we associate the `--ship` parameter with `rush build`, `rush rebuild`, and our custom `rush import-strings`.

-Currently two kinds of `optionType` are supported:  A "flag" is a simple switch such as `--ship`.
-An "enum" requires an additional value which must come from a list of supported values, for example `--locale fr-fr`.
-In the future, more options types may be introduced.
+Currently two kinds of `parameterKind` are supported:
+- **flag parameter**: A "flag" is a simple switch such as `--ship`.
+- **choice parameter**:  An "choice" requires an additional argument which must come from a list of supported alternatives, for example `--locale fr-fr`.

+More parameter kinds may be supported in the future.
+(They are parsed using the [ts-command-line](https://www.npmjs.com/package/@microsoft/ts-command-line) library which supports other parameter kinds that could be exposed.)

 ## Using custom commands and options

-Your custom definitions will appear in Rush's command-line help for `rush import-strings -h`:
+Your custom definitions and their descriptions will be incorporated into Rush's command-line help (when invoked under your repo working folder).
+Continuing the above example, if we run `rush import-strings --help` we'll now see something like this:

 ```
-Rush Multi-Package Build Tool 4.0.0 - http://aka.ms/rush
+Rush Multi-Project Build Tool 5.1.0 - https://rushjs.io

-usage: rush import-strings [-h] [-p COUNT] [-t PROJECT1] [-f PROJECT2] [-v]
+usage: rush import-strings [-h] [-p COUNT] [-t PROJECT1]
+                           [--to-version-policy VERSION_POLICY_NAME]
+                           [-f PROJECT2] [-v] [-s]
-                           [--locale {en-us,fr-fr,es-es,zh-cn}] [-s]
+                           [--locale {en-us,fr-fr,es-es,zh-cn}]

 Requests translated strings from the translation service and imports them into each project.